josephclydemar/cwasm/find-the-astronaut/README.md

 <br>

 ## Running the Project
-This run a a local HTTP server from the Build directory:
+This runs a local HTTP server from the Build directory:
 ```
 make run
 ```